zenith378/Y-DiMuonResonances/README.md

 ### Apply some cuts!
 In the file `Cuts.C` one can decide the cuts to be applied in the dataframe.
-The authors implemented three "default" ones:
-- Depth 0: only two muons with opposite charge and with an invariant mass between 8.5 and 11.5 GeV are selected
-- Depth 1: same as depth 0 but with an additional cut on the transverse momentum, requesting $10\lt p_T \lt 100$ GeV
-- Depth 2: same as depth 1 but with an addition cut on rapidity, requesting $|y|\lt 1.2$.
-In order to be faster in the future calls, these three dataframe are saved in data_cut0.root, data_cut1.root, data_cut2.root.

-It is also possible to choose other cuts on the trasverse momentum and the rapidity of the dimuon state, by adding an option while calling the program from the terminal.
+It is possible to choose custom cuts on the trasverse momentum and the rapidity of the dimuon state, by adding an option while calling the program from the terminal.
 For example, the line
 ```
 $ ./build/main/YLaunch -m fit -p 12 -P 50 -y 0.2 -Y 1.4